-Upon request, more complex disaggregation-combining two or more demographics markers-are available.
-As mentioned above, screenshots of the complete College Priority #3 dashboard can be found in Appendix 5: .
+Upon request, more complex disaggregation-such as combining two or more demographics markers are available.
+As mentioned above, screenshots of the complete College Priority #3 dashboard can be found in Appendix 5: Example Internal Dashboard - CP #3.

 As an example of the work this data has enabled, a team comprised of members from both College Priority #2 (Promote student, faculty, and staff success) and Priority #3 (Foster a diverse, equitable, and inclusive learning environment), dug into the data around attainment of 45 college-level credits within the first year.

-The team, led by Diane Smith, Associate Dean of Transition Programs and Dr. Jenel Cope, History & Political Science Faculty, identified that while HU-SOC were reaching 15 college-level credits in year 1 at rates like Non-HU-SOC, there is a much larger gap in the attainment of 45 college-level credits in year 1.
+This cross-priority team identified that while HU-SOC were reaching 15 college-level credits in year one at rates like Non-HU-SOC, there is a much larger gap in the attainment of 45 college-level credits in year one.
 They wanted to understand more fully which specific students had barriers in place preventing them from reaching that 45-credit milestone.

-They worked with the Director of Institutional Research and Reporting to disaggregate the data in multiple ways, including more granular race/ethnicity categories, as well as examining the intersection of race/ethnicity with gender, age group, and other demographic markers.
+They worked with the director of institutional research and reporting to disaggregate the data in multiple ways, including more granular race/ethnicity categories, as well as examining the intersection of race/ethnicity with gender, age group, and other demographic markers.
 Ultimately, the team discovered that one of the larger gaps in HU-SOC student achieving 45 college-level credits was found in the College's Running Start population.

-While small annual headcounts for the HU-SOC Running Start population can make the percentages a bit erratic, the gap in achieving 45 college-level credits between HU-SOC and Non-HU-SOC Running Start students was 10% or more.
+While small annual headcounts for the HU-SOC Running Start population can make the percentages slightly erratic, the gap in achieving 45 college-level credits between HU-SOC and Non-HU-SOC Running Start students was 10% or more.
 At the state level, the gap is slightly narrower but more consistent, around 5-7% in most years.
-This is an interesting puzzle with many facets.
-The high schools approve which students are eligible for Running Start, and how many college credits that student may take per quarter.
-College action plans are still in development but will need to involve both the College and likely the high schools to make sure any systemic barriers that may be contributing to the gap are removed while addressing the issue and closing the equity gap.
+This is a significant issue with many levels.
+The high schools approve which students are eligible for Running Start, as well as how many college credits that student may take per quarter.
+College action plans are still in development but will need to involve both the College and the high schools to make sure any systemic barriers that may be contributing to the gap are removed while addressing the issue and closing the equity gap.